New shoes on budget day: New shoes as a symbol

 Wearing new shoes on budget day (or the refusal to do so) has been used as a symbol by politicians.
 Stockwell Day's outfit as Alberta Treasurer was intended to highlight "a new direction" for the budget".
 The tradition has been around for so long that, as Nova Scotia's Steele said after leaving his position, "It's hard to be original ...
 Every gimmick has been done", and passers by often ask finance ministers in the days before new budgets whether they have purchased new shoes yet.

-Appearances by Provincial Ministers
+Appearances by provincial and territorial Ministers

 British Columbia

 For her first two provincial budgets, Carole Taylor wore new shoes.
 For her third budget, she wore new green-coloured shoes to go with the environmental focus of her budget.

 In 2005, Colin Hansen wore new running shoes when he released his only budget.

 In 2001, Minister of Finance Paul Ramsay wore new shoes when he delivered his budget.
 His predecessor, Joy MacPhail, did the same with a second-hand set when she tabled her budget.

 Alberta

 Once, when he was Alberta Treasurer, Stockwell Day wore inline skates and a helmet when he tabled a budget.

-In 2016 New Democratic Party finance Minister Joe Ceci opted to wear his fathers old work boots while delivering the NDP's first provincial budget, and opting to donate to new work boots to a woman worker associated with Women building futures.
+In 2016, New Democratic Party finance Minister Joe Ceci opted to wear his father's old work boots while delivering the NDP's first provincial budget; he opted to donate new work boots to a woman worker associated with Women Building Futures.